Sush78/tezos-nft-careers/README.md

+# A 24 Hour Tezos Hackathon project.
+Tech Stack: Smartpy to write smart contracts on the tezos blockchain for the backend, taquito and axios to connect the front end to the blockchain, react for the front end.

 ##### NFT martket place as a career fair*
 OTHR is a complete Web3 HR hub to meaningfully create bonds between talent and teams.
 OTHR provides the Hiring, Social Networking, and Transparent systems for the bonds to build web3.